kevinkoltz/live_tracker/README.md

 [Tone.js](https://tonejs.github.io/) on the client side to play samples in realtime (or close to it).

+Note: LiveTracker currently works with Chrome (but not Safari).
+Safari requires user interaction before the Web Audio API can play sounds.

 ## How to play

 Notes can be played using built-in keyboard mappings: